BitForgeCraftedCode/ImagePerfect/README.md

 - Fast performance on large libraries
 - Rich tagging and folder organization
 - Direct image viewing (no thumbnails written to disk)

+> 💡 Future Plans:
+Image Perfect is — and will always be — free and open source at its core.
+In the future, I may offer an optional Pro version with extra features like duplicate detection or AI-powered facial recognition to help fund development.
+Your feedback now helps shape what both the free and Pro versions might look like — so please share your thoughts!

 <a id="why-i-built-image-perfect"></a>
 ## ❓Why I Built Image Perfect